11bus11/book-store1/README.md

 The articles work similarly to the products.
 A preview of each article is shown on the articles page, and when the user click on an article they are sent to a page with the full article.
 The preview contains the title, the author, an introduction of the article (first paragraph) and a "read more" button.
 The page with the full article shows an image at the top (if there is one), the title, author and full article.

 ### Contact us
 This is a form for sending a message to the people behind the e-shop.
 It can be found on the home page.
 The admin can see the messages people have sent on a "messages" page, only accessable by an admin.
+It used the messages model.

-### Messages
+### Toasts
+When a user does someting that returns a message, a toast pops up in the top right corner.
+It shows the message to the user.
+There are a few different toasts.
+Warning, eroor, success and info.
+Depending on what message is returned, a different toast is shown.

 ### Admin
 The admin can add, edit and remove products thru the admin page.
 They input all the info about the books and then they show up in the category chosen.
 If needed they can also add more categories.
 The same goes for the articles.